Meet Our Environmental Health Officers

 When you join the Commissioned Corps, you become part of a dedicated team of professionals who work to improve the health of individuals, communities, and the Nation.

-Meet some of the environmental health officers in the Commissioned Corps below, or visit the Environmental Health Professional Advisory Committee Web site.
+Meet some of the environmental health officers in the Commissioned Corps below.

 Lieutenant Commander Kelli D. Stamper

 District Environmental Health Officer Indian Health Service, Office of Environmental Health & Engineering